Study Types

 Introduction: LLMs as Tools for Software Engineering Researchers

 LLMs can be leveraged as powerful tools to assist researchers conducting empirical studies.
 They can automate various tasks such as data collection, preprocessing, and analysis.
-For example, LLMs can apply pre-defined coding guides to large qualitative datasets (LLMs as Annotators), assess the quality of software artifacts (LLMs as Raters), generate summaries of research papers (LLMs for Synthesis), and even simulate human behavior in empirical studies (LLMs as Subjects).
-This can significantly reduce the time and effort required by researchers, allowing them to focus on more complex aspects of their studies.
-However, all these applications also come with limitations, potential threats to validity, and implications for the reproducibility of study results.
-In our guidelines, the following study types and used to contextualize the recommendations we provide.
+For example, LLMs can apply pre-defined coding guides to large qualitative datasets (see LLMs as Annotators), assess the quality of software artifacts (see LLMs as Judges), generate summaries of research papers (see LLMs for Synthesis), and even simulate human behavior in empirical studies (see LLMs as Subjects).
+This can significantly reduce the time and effort required by researchers, allowing them to focus on other aspects of their studies.
+However, besides the many advantages that all these applications bring, they also come with challenges such as potential threats to validity and implications for the reproducibility of study results.

 LLMs as Annotators